Common Side Effects of COVID-19 Vaccine

 - Repeat one to three times or for four minutes at a time.

-When it comes to vaccine recovery and body pain, time, patience, rest, and breath are the name of the game.
+When it comes to recovering from the COVID-19 vaccine and body pain, time, patience, rest, and breath are the name of the game.
 If you like what you learned here and are interested in learning more about body pain management, call ProFysio Physical Therapy at (732) 812-5200 or contact us online.